-Information required to be in the TSS is largely self-documenting, meaning that the evaluator in most cases is required to ensure that it is present in the TSS, but little beyond that is required for this version of the NDPP.
-In the NER, for most TSS assurance activities a simple indication that the information is present and a pointer to that information in the ST is sufficient; it is not required to copy and paste the assurance activity or the information in the TSS into the NER.
+Information required to be in the TSS is largely self-documenting, meaning that the evaluator in most cases is required to ensure that it is present in the TSS, but little beyond that is required in most PPs.
+For most TSS assurance activities in the AAR, a simple indication that the information is present and a pointer to that information in the ST is sufficient; it is not required to copy and paste the assurance activity or the information in the TSS into the AAR.
 It is expected that the evaluator ensure that the information in the TSS as a whole is consistent, and that spurious information is not included.

 For some information in the TSS, the evaluator may be required to make a judgment on that information relative to the security requirement being levied.
-For these requirements, the evaluator shall write up their rationale in the TSS section of the NER.
+For these requirements, the evaluator shall write up their rationale in the TSS section of the AAR.